extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 Network Essentials
 ~~~~~~~~~~~~~~~~~~

-Network Essentials is a foundational set of workflows for operating Brocade network devices.
+Network Essentials is a foundational set of workflows for operating Extreme network devices.
 It
 includes actions such as port provisioning, SNMP, NTP & AAA configuration.
 These are basic building
 blocks that are used by other suites.
 Customers can also use these blocks to create their own
 customised workflows.

-It currently supports Brocade VDX and SLX devices.
+It currently supports Extreme VDX and SLX devices.
 See more details :doc:`here<essentials/overview>`.

 DC Fabric
 ~~~~~~~~~~

-The DC Fabric Automation Suite is an add-on package for |bwc| that provides services and pre-built automations for managing Brocade Data Center Fabrics - both VCS Fabric and IP Fabric architectures.
+The DC Fabric Automation Suite is an add-on package for |bwc| that provides services and pre-built automations for managing Data Center Fabrics - both VCS Fabric and IP Fabric architectures.
 It includes workflows such as:

-* Provision and validate Brocade IP Fabrics and BGP-EVPN
+* Provision and validate IP Fabrics and BGP-EVPN
 * Perform Layer-2 path traces across VCS Fabrics
 * Find and provision edge ports

-It works with all current Brocade VDX switches, and SLX-9850 switches when used as a super-spine.
+It works with all current VDX switches, and SLX-9850 switches when used as a super-spine.
 It is currently available as a Technology Preview.

 See more details :doc:`here<dcfabric/overview>`.